John Inglis (Royal Navy officer)

-Vice-Admiral John Inglis of Auchendinny and Redhall (1743–1807) was an 18th-century Scottish Royal Navy officer who served with distinction at the Battle of Camperdown in 1797.
+Vice-Admiral John Inglis (20 March 1743 – 11 March 1807) was a Royal Navy officer who served at the Battle of Camperdown in 1797.

 Life

-He was born on 20 March 1743 in Philadelphia, the eldest son of John Inglis, a Scottish merchant settled in America, and his wife, Catherine McCall.
-He was baptised (somewhat tardily) in September 1744 at Christ Church, Philadelphia.
+Inglis was born on 20 March 1743 in Philadelphia, the eldest son of John Inglis, a Scottish merchant settled in the British Colonies in America, and his wife, Catherine McCall.
+He was baptized some time in the month of September 1744 at Christ Church, Philadelphia, Pennsylvania.

 In 1757, during the Seven Years' War, he joined HMS Garland as a volunteer.
 He left HMS Garland after less than three months in order to travel to England to join the newly built HMS Hussar under Captain John Elliot.
 Elliot's brother, Andrew, was married to John's aunt, Eleanor McCall.
 Elliot later became captain of HMS Aeolus and then HMS Chichester and Inglis remained with him.
 John was promoted to lieutenant in 1761 while a member of the crew of HMS Chichester and remained with her until just before she was decommissioned in 1764.
 In 1768 he was given his first command of the newly built HMS Sultana (a small 8-gunner schooner).
 HMS Sultana operated in American waters from 1768 until 1772 when she returned to England and was sold out of the Navy.

 While he did not hold a naval command Inglis obtained the captaincy of the St. George a merchant vessel owned by Willing and Morris which was based in Philadelphia and traded with Britain between 1773 and 1775.
 He left Philadelphia in 1775 moving to Scotland where he married.